Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-It’s probably best to go to a barber at first, to make sure the shape looks good, then as you get more confident with the look you can take to the clippers yourself.
+A number two or three crop looks honest, confident and attractive, showing you’ve nothing to hide or be embarrassed about.
+It’s probably best to go to a barber at first, to make sure the shape looks good, then as you get more confident with your new bald style you can take to the clippers yourself.

 The moment has come: time to cut your losses and go for bald.
 And honestly, there’s nothing to be afraid of – these days it’s a positive choice whether you’re losing your hair or not, and can make you look properly powerful.